 Gippsland engaged mentoring service for crime prevention - East Gippsland, Gippsland region

-This partnership project expands an existing mentoring program to approximately 50 young people aged 10–24 years who have had, or are at risk of having, involvement with the criminal justice system in East Gippsland.
+This partnership project expands an existing mentoring program to young people aged 10–24 years who have had, or are at risk of having, involvement with the criminal justice system in East Gippsland.

 Connecting the service puzzle for youth at risk – outreach to mentoring - Horsham, Grampians region

-The Centre for Participation is leading the development of a coordinated framework for identifying, engaging with and providing linked services to up to 40 highly vulnerable young people aged 10 to 24 years.
+The Centre for Participation is leading the development of a coordinated framework for identifying, engaging with and providing linked services to highly vulnerable young people aged 10 to 24 years.
 The outreach and youth mentoring program provides flexible case management support and planning.

 OutTeach - Shepparton, Hume region